nose-devs/nose2/docs/plugins/layers.rst

   OK

-The layer reporter plugin can also optionally colorize the keywords ('A', 'having', and 'should' by default) in output from tests defined with the :doc:`such DSL <../such_dsl>`.
+The layer reporter plugin can also optionally colorize the keywords (by default, 'A', 'having', and 'should') in output from tests defined with the :doc:`such DSL <../such_dsl>`.

-If you would like to change how the layer is displayed you need to set the description attribute.
+If you would like to change how the layer is displayed, set the ``description`` attribute.

 .. code-block :: python